rainbow494/arch-1/doc/en-us/whats-your-scalability-plan.markdown

 The great insight ThemBid had was to use monitoring to predict when performance is hitting a limit so you can take action before the world ends.
 Take a look at [Monitoring](http://highscalability.com/tags/monitoring) for some options.
 Some examples of how monitoring is used: [Feedburner Architecture](http://www.highscalability.com/feedburner-architecture), [Scaling Early Stage Startups](http://highscalability.com/scaling-early-stage-startups), [Thembid Architecture](http://www.highscalability.com/thembid-architecture), [Flickr Architecture](http://www.highscalability.com/flickr-architecture), [Ebay Architecture](http://highscalability.com/ebay-architecture).

 Most problems are pretty predictable, especially if you read this site.
 Have a plan in mind for what you want to do when you grow.
 You don't have to do all now, but make the path easier by starting in the right direction now.
-You'll also be much less stressed when all hell breaks loose.</div>
+You'll also be much less stressed when all hell breaks loose.